tawesoft/go/humanize/README.md

 Why use this package?

+* Much more efficient than the leading package (parse input about 5x faster, fewer memory allocations)

+* Very flexible formatting and internationalisation means better numbers for your humans e.g. this package even supports the Indian System of Numeration for lakh and crore digit grouping.

 Compare tawesoft/go/humanize vs dustin/go-humanize: Tawesoft's parses input about 5 times faster with fewer memory allocations, and formats output about 25% quicker than dustin's.
 But dustin's is so far more complete, older, has a stable API, and has been tested by more people.